ecoshub/jin/README.md

 	- __test-json.json__, this is a temporary file for testing. all other test-cases copying here with this name so they can process by __test-case-creator.js__.

 	- __test-case-creator.js__ is core path & value creation mechanism.
 When it executed with `executeNode()` function.
 It reads the __test-json.json__ file and generates the paths and values from this files content.
 With command line arguments it can generate different paths and values.
-As a result, two files are created. the first of these files is __test-json-paths.json__ and the second is __test-json-values.json__
+As a result, two files are created with this process. the first of these files is __test-json-paths.json__ and the second is __test-json-values.json__

-	- __test-json-paths.json__ keeps all the path values.
+	- __test-json-paths.json__ has all the path values.

-	- __test-json-values.json__ keeps all the values that corresponding to path values.
+	- __test-json-values.json__ has all the values that corresponding to path values.

 - __tests/__ folder